 Outside of the U.S., we have received approval from the European Commission, or EC, to market OMIDRIA in the European Economic Area, or EEA, for use during cataract surgery and other IOL replacement procedures to maintain mydriasis (pupil dilation), to prevent miosis (pupil constriction), and to reduce postoperative eye pain.
 In July 2018, we reported that OMIDRIA had been placed on the market in the European Union, or EU, on a limited basis, which maintained the ongoing validity of the European marketing authorization for OMIDRIA.
 Decisions about price and reimbursement for OMIDRIA are made on a country-by-country basis and may be required before marketing may occur in a particular country.
 Timing of any partnerships or independent launch depends on numerous factors, including domestic sales of OMIDRIA, completion of mutual diligence exercises and/or entry into suitable agreements with contract service vendors.
-In addition, we have an exclusive supply and distribution agreement for the sale of OMIDRIA in certain countries in the Middle East, including the Kingdom of Saudi Arabia and the United Arab Emirates, under which sales began on a limited basis in the Kingdom of Saudi Arabia and the United Arab Emirates, under which sales began on a limited basis in the Kingdom of Saudi Arabia and distribution of OMIDRIA in any countries within the EEA or other international territories if we are unable to enter into partnerships for the marketing and distribution of OMIDRIA or complete an independent broad launch in any such country.
+In addition, we have an exclusive supply and distribution agreement for the sale of OMIDRIA in certain countries in the Middle East, including the Kingdom of Saudi Arabia and the United Arab Emirates, under which sales began on a limited basis in the Kingdom of Saudi Arabia in 2016.
+At this time we do not expect to see significant sales of OMIDRIA in any countries within the EEA or other international territories if we are unable to enter into partnerships for the marketing and distribution of OMIDRIA or complete an independent broad launch in any such country.